MVDYA-Summer-23/foodie_friends/README.md

 # Desired Features
 * Ability to search posts by tag
-* About Us on home page, in one of the sections
+*  on home page, in one of the sections
 * Images (possibly changing images), in the header

 # Brand Description